taosourcerer/source/README.md

 All research is funded by someone, be it a corporation or a government.
 Even if there is no communication between the funder and the recipient, the recipient is implicitly incentivized not to cause harm to the funder.
 Do not bite the hand that feeds you.
-Outright lies are not necessary, it is enough to ignore a subset of the data, i.e. to cherry pick.
+Outright lies are not necessary, it is enough to ignore a subset of the data, i.e. to cherry-pick.
 One elegant way to hide information is to simply make the data hard or impossible to access.
 Another is to make it needlessly hard to understand.
-The more complex the phenomena is, the easier it is to cherry pick.
+The more complex the phenomenon is, the easier it is to cherry-pick.
-Since all data is subject to cherry picking, what would happen if we would just to ignore all data?
+Since all data is subject to cherry-picking, what would happen if we would just ignore all data?
 A metaphysical theory of everything would happen.
 Anything which depends on empirical data is hard to verify.
 Deduction from axioms can be verified easily.